any-tdf/stdf/doc/components/icon/guide_en.md

 ## Icon Colors

 Without theme prop or when set to false, icons inherit parent text color.
 When true, icons follow theme colors (including light/dark modes).
-For custom colors with light/dark mode support, use CSS injection or slot rendering with injClass or slots configured for both modes.
+For custom colors with light/dark mode support, use CSS injection or Snippet rendering with injClass or Snippet configured for both modes.
 See examples.

 ## Color Priority